pluralsh/documentation/pages/reference/troubleshooting.md

   general, just hop into our Discord for help.
 ---

+## Helm Errors

+Helm can be tempermental at times, here are some errors that will ocassionally pop up

+### another operation (install/upgrade/rollback) is in progress
+`helm upgrade --install --skip-crds --namespace APP APP /path/to/chart 2023/03/23 02:02:15 another operation (install/upgrade/rollback) is in progress`

+In this case you need to roll back your helm release to the last successful version.
+You can do this by running:

+`helm history APP --namespace APP` to find the latest safe version, then run:
+`helm rollback APP VSN --namespace APP` to get helm back in a safe state.

+You should then be able to run either `plural deploy ` or `plural bounce` without issue.

 ## Git Errors
 ### Could not compare workspace to origin
 `Failed to get git information: Could not compare current workspace to origin, do you have an 'origin' remote configured, or does your repo not have an inital commit?`